Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations: Review

 \subsection{MPS}

-For a qubit chain, a wavefunction can be written in terms of a matrix product state that can be pictorially depicted as in Fig. \ref{fig:MPS_1}.
+For a qubit chain, a wavefunction can be written in terms of a matrix product state as shown in Fig. \ref{fig:MPS_1}.
 For an $L$-site system, a MPS encodes the wavefunction as the following matrix product of tensors: